 Power Assistance Levels

 There are 3 levels of power assistance available to you which offer a set amount of torque per level.
-However, from the settings menu you can open up a further option which allows you to tweak the amount of assist within each level using a simple graph adjustment.
-The graph displays how much torque is provided and you simply adjust this using a slider.
+However, within the settings menu, you can also open up a further option which allows you to ‘map’ the amount of assistance offered by each level using a simple graph adjustment (see image below).

 One of the key functions of the app is fault diagnosis.
 This is why we think the app is such an essential tool for any Ribble ebike owner.
 Should an error occur with the system the app will display an error code.
 Simply contact us, quote the code and we can check to see what this refers to and how we can make resolve the issue.
 Should it be necessary, we can also contact Ebikemotion who can log into the bike and remotely assist with resolving the issue.

 Heart Rate Functionality